 - 3.1 Based on a recommendation from Audit Scotland, in 2018 the Council devised a corporate workforce plan for the duration 2018-22, with regular updates provided to Panel during this period.
 It is now recognised practice that Councils develop strategic workforce plans that align to their business strategy, and which typically have a 3-5 year forecast horizon.
-Operational workforce planning has a shorter forecast horizon, typically 3-12 months. - 3.2 Key related activities and events include the following: - In 2019, the Health and Social Care Partnership developed its own corporate workforce plan, and the Scottish Government now requires all Partnerships to submit future workforce plans for Government review and feedback.
+Operational workforce planning has a shorter forecast horizon, typically 3-12 months. - 3.2 Key related activities and events include the following: - (i) In 2019, the Health and Social Care Partnership developed its own corporate workforce plan, and the Scottish Government now requires all Partnerships to submit future workforce plans for Government review and feedback.
 (The Partnership 2022-25 workforce plan was submitted in July 2022 with feedback anticipated in October 2022.) - (ii) The Best Value Audit in October 2021 recommended that 'the Council should improve and embed workforce planning, so that service workforce plans are developed consistently across the council.
 The plans should include clear links to the council's priorities and to its strategic change programme.'

 - (iii) A strategic workforce planning group led by the Chief Executive was established in January 2022.
-The development of the workforce plan has been undertaken by an implementation group consisting of Organisational Development, Human Resources, Thriving Communities, Policy, Performance and Community Planning, and the Strategic Change Programme Office. - (iv) Discussions with the Improvement Service have identified workforce planning training (delivered by the Local Government Association) specifically targeted at Corporate Leadership and Service Leads, and which commences October 2022. - (v) Over 90% of Council Services returned workforce planning templates during 2022, which inform the workforce plan and are referenced in Appendix 1 of the workforce plan.
+The development of the workforce plan has been undertaken by an implementation group consisting of Organisational Development, Human Resources, Thriving Communities, Policy, Performance and Community Planning, and the Strategic Change Programme Office. - (iv) Discussions with the Improvement Service have identified workforce planning training (delivered by the Local Government Association) specifically targeted at Corporate Leadership and Service Leads, and which commences October 2022. - (v) Over 90% of Council Services returned workforce planning templates during 2022, which inform the workforce plan and are referenced in Appendix 1 of the workforce plan. - 3.3 At its meeting on 25 October 2022, the Service and Performance Panel requested that the Workforce Plan and associated Action Plan be submitted to Cabinet for approval.